cser-naivedya-raj/Capgemini-Frontend-With-Angular/README.md

 # Capgemini Frontend With Angular 🚀

 A day-by-day learning repository documenting my frontend development journey as part of the **Capgemini Training Program**.
-This repository covers the fundamentals of web development — HTML, CSS — and will progressively move into Angular as the course advances.
+This repository covers the fundamentals of web development — HTML, CSS, JavaScript — and will progressively move into Angular as the course advances.

 ---